 Charges Syrian Army Renews the Fight TEL AVIV, Israel, June 9 [Fridayl [-Egypt ignored the United Nations' cease-fire in the middle east war today and launched an attack against Israeli forces near the Suez canal, Israeli spokesmen said.
 They said Israeli troops threw back the attack.
 How One Strange Photo Triggered the Cuban Missile Crisis.
 14 Days in October: The Cuban Missile Crisis.

+As of July 1, 2013 ThinkQuest has been discontinued.
 We would like to thank everyone for being a part of the ThinkQuest global community: Students - For your limitless creativity and innovation, which inspires us all.
 Teachers - For your passion in guiding students on their quest.
 Partners - For your unwavering support and evangelism.
 Chile Coup d'Etat 1973 Cold War Museum.